-I got this recipe for soft pretzels way back in Jr. High in a Home Ec class.
+I got this recipe for homemade pretzels way back in Jr. High in a Home Ec class.
 So if a bunch of hormonally charged, clumsy, less than attentive 14 year-olds can make them, so can you.
 Promise.
 If you have never made bread before, this is a great recipe to start with.

 How to make Easy Soft Pretzels

 - instant yeast

 - all purpose flour

 Combine yeast and water in a large mixing bowl.
 Add milk, salt, and sugar.
 Stir in flour to make a stiff dough.
 Knead on floured counter a few times.
 Let dough rest for about 5 minutes.